Nayggets/Chip8_Emulator/README.md

 # Chip8_Emulator
+This is a simple Chip8_emulator you can play with ROM easely.

 ## History
 I decided to undertake this project in order to understand the basics of simplistic machine emulation and to improve in C++.